 Now we can all appreciate if someone has a legitimate need for an emotional support animal… I just don’t know how happy I would be if the person beside me had a Boa constrictor as a support animal… 🐍

 The final rule will go into effect 30 days (Jan 1st 2020) after it is published in the Federal Register.
 So what does that mean for you?
-Firstly when travelling with an animal make sure you contact your airline in advanced and give them all the information, any decisions that are agreed, try to get them in an email as you don’t want any surprises at the airport.
+Firstly when travelling with an animal make sure you contact your airline in advance and give them all the information, any decisions that are agreed, try to get them in an email as you don’t want any surprises at the airport.